sakaiando/macroframe-forecast/docs/source/index.rst

 Installation
 ~~~~~~~~~~~~

-To install the `mff` package, run the following from the repository root:
+To install the `macroframe-foreacst` package, run the following from the repository root:

 .. code-block:: console